sigmaister/copy_CollapsOS/CODE.md

 routines or that call a routine that explicitly states that it preserves shadow registers.

+Another important note is that routines returning success with Z generally don't preserve AF: too complicated.
+But otherwise, AF is often preserved.
+For example, register fiddling routines in core try to preserve AF.

 ## Z for success

 The vast majority of routines use the Z flag to indicate success.
 When Z is set,